CSMS API Specifications

 It is not possible for Dreev to have multiple transactions for the same vehicle or EVSE.

-) with a single vehicle.
+Until the protocols implement strong vehicle identification, Dreev associates a badge (OCPP idTag) with a single vehicle.
 In principle, each user will receive a single badge for each vehicle.
 However, the CSMS must prevent the simultaneous presence of several transactions for the same badge.

-.
+For example, the OCPP SteVe server allows users to define the number of concurrent transactions for a given idTag.
 If a user tries to start a new transaction with their badge while a transaction is already in progress, the server will reject the second transaction.

 Dreev assumes that the CSMS guarantees a maximum of one live transaction per vehicle.
 If Dreev receives a new transaction with a given badge, Dreev will assume that the previous open transactions are stopped.

-Provisioning static data
+Provisioning data

 The following information is relatively static, and can be provisioned in Dreev’s system before the project starts.